-The service encrypts email messages in the client's browser before they are transmitted or stored in Google Cloud.
-It allows Gmail customers — not the cloud provider — to retain control over encryption keys, thus ensuring Google servers can't access the keys or decrypt customer data in the body of the email or delivered as an attachment.
+The service encrypts emails and meeting events in the client's browser before they reach Google Cloud servers — meaning even Google, as the cloud provider, can't access the encryption keys or decrypt data in the body of the email or in an attached file.

-It's also worth noting that this is not end-to-end encryption (E2EE).
-With E2EE, data is encrypted on the sender's device and decrypted only by the intended recipient's device, thus preventing anyone other than the two (or more) people involved in the private conversation from accessing its contents.
+We should note, however, that client-side encryption is not the same as end-to-end encryption (E2EE).
+With E2EE, data is encrypted on the sender's device and decrypted only by the intended recipient's device, so only people involved in the private conversation can access its contents.

 Additionally, with E2EE, encryption keys are generated on the sender and receivers' devices, which means the administrator doesn't have control over the keys or visibility into what content has been encrypted.

 CSE, on the other hand, gives company admins more access.
 For example, they could revoke a user's access to keys, or even read their encrypted files.